boylesoftware/x2node-tutorial/src/TUTORIAL.md

 ### Backend Field Value Calculation

-When we work with our _Account_ records we have to provide the `passwordDigest` value to the API, which means the client code has to deal with the digest calculation, while the password check will be ultimately performed in the backend.
-That means that we will have to maintain the digest algorithms in sync on both the client and the server side.
-Besides, cyptographic digest functionality may not be readily available on the client side.
-All that means that we'd rather have the client send the account password in plain text when it creates and updates _Account_ records and have our web-service calculate the digests.
+When we work with our _Account_ records, we have to provide a `passwordDigest` value to the API, so code running on the client must compute the digest.
+However, ultimately the password check will be performed by the server.
+For this to work, we must maintain the digest algorithms on both the client and server, keeping them in sync.
+Also, another potential issue with this approach is, cryptographic digest functionality may not be readily available on the client.

+Therefore, when the client creates and updates _Account_ records, we'd rather have it send the account password in plain text and have our web-service calculate the digest.

+**Important: You must be able to ensure clients may only send passwords in plain text, if they are using a secure encrypted connection with the server.**

-First, let's see how it can be done for the new account creation call.
-The record template submitted with the `POST` call to our `/accounts` endpoint can have fields that are not described in the record type definition.
+First, let's see how this can be done for a call to create a new account.

+A record template submitted with a `POST` call to our `/accounts` endpoint, can have fields that are _not_ described in the record type definition.
 Such fields are simply ignored by the framework.
-So, we could include `password` field in the record template and have a hook in our `accounts.js` handler convert it to the `passwordDigest` value.
-That must happen before the template is validated (`passwordDigest` is a required field) and the hook for that is called `prepareCreateSpec`:
+So, we could include a `password` field in the record template and have a hook in our `accounts.js` handler convert it to the `passwordDigest` value required.
+However, this must happen before the template is validated, as `passwordDigest` is a required field, so for this purpose we will use the `prepareCreateSpec` hook:

 ```javascript
 ...